itscodenation/vending-machine-starter/README.md

 - [ ] Add, commit, and push your changes.

 ### JavaScript
-- [ ] Declare variables to track money and the number of each snack item.
+- [ ] Declare variables to track the user's remaining money and the total number of each snack item that has been puchased.
-- [ ] Write a conditional statement for each user selection
+- [ ] Write a conditional statement for each user puchase.
-- [ ] The webpage displays the user purchase and their remaining cash.
+- [ ] The webpage should display the purchased item and the money spent for the purchase that has been made.
-- [ ] The webpage should accurately keep track of the money that is spent and what money is leftover
+- [ ] The webpage should accurately keep track of and display the money remaining in user's wallet.
-- [ ] The webpage accurately displays the the # of items purchased
-- [ ] The webpage prohibits users from purchasing items that they can't afford.
+- [ ] The webpage should prohibit users from purchasing items that they can't afford.

 ### Wrap